doctorfree/MusicPlayerPlus/README.md

 		downloaded album cover art (without this option -D will use the 'music_directory' setting in '/etc/mpd.conf'
-	-k indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts -R indicates record tmux session with asciinema
+	-k indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts -M 'action' can be used to control the Music Player Daemon (MPD) The specified action will be applied to both the MPD service and the MPD socket service that listens for client connections -R indicates record tmux session with asciinema
 	-T indicates use a tmux session for either ASCIImatics or mpcplus -u displays this usage message and exits